PamanGie/simple-llm/README.md

 6. after training is done, a new folder "trained_model" will appear with your token
 7. next, you can run ``python generate.py`` and ask anything that related on your dataset

-# Required Library
+# Required Environment and Library
 1. Anaconda
 2. transformers ``pip install transformers``
 3. torch ``pip install torch``